The questions many non Spanish citizens ask is can I get a Spanish mortgage for non residents.

 Spanish Mortgages for European Residents

 Applicants living in most European countries who want a mortgage in Spain for non residents can expect to gain up to the normal 70% loan to value.

 Whilst this can be affected by the fiscal situation of the applicant and whether they hold investment property in their country of residency the Spanish Banks offer maximum term for the Spanish mortgage for expats and those residing their own country even when the Country sits outside the EU.

-This means that for instance Swiss, clients or in the future UK clients requiring a Spanish mortgage for expats, after Brexit,, should experience the same treatment as those in the EU.
+This means that for instance Swiss, clients or in the future UK clients requiring a Spanish mortgage for expats, after Brexit, should experience the same treatment as those in the EU.
 This may change depending on the type of Brexit as one big driver on offering maximum loan to values is the ability of the Spa wish Banks to take redress against assets in the country of the applicants origin.

 Some European countries where they are considered fiscal paradises by the lenders like Gibraltar, Malta, Monaco may find lending facilities for a mortgage of overseas property are more limited due mainly to compliance issues or lack of official documentation.

 Another factor that can affect criteria is the links by way of law, so whether the Bank has the facility to pursue assets in the country of the mortgagee residency in the event of a of mortgage in Spain for non residents.

 Can I get a Mortgage in Spain?

 Whilst applicants who are US citizens requiring a Spanish mortgage for non residents fall outside the scope of the Spanish Banks being able to realistically pursue assets in the event of a default, because the official documentation is robust and very clear and concise US citizens applying for a mortgage for overseas property in Spain can in general expect with most lenders to be treated in the same way as Europeans.